 - Enhanced working with the wider multi-disciplinary team which has resulted in quicker and more holistic treatment of people with complex needs.

-The programme’s legacy will continue at Leicester beyond the funding period with the team working on plans to continue evolving the service further.
+The programme’s legacy continues across the three pilot sites with each team working on plans to continue evolving their services further.

 MS Forward View